 Table of Contents

-When training a dog, or when you want your dog to stop displaying undesirable behaviors like barking, employing a shock collar might be your best option.
-Many dog owners have very strong feelings over the controversial subject of using shock collars.
+When training a dog or wanting your dog to stop displaying undesirable behaviors like barking, employing a shock collar might be your best option.
+Many dog owners have powerful feelings over the controversial subject of using shock collars.
 However, in some cases, owners have reached the point where they feel the need to utilize the technology available for dog training.

 What Is a Shock Collar?